Options for People Without a Match

 The Fred Hutchinson Transplant Program at Seattle Cancer Care Alliance (SCCA) provides an opportunity for nearly anyone to receive a bone marrow transplant—even without a matched donor—using haploidentical and cord blood transplants.

-“We can do transplants for just about everybody, and we have several ways of getting there,” said Paul J. Martin, MD, director of Long-Term Follow-Up for the Fred Hutchinson Transplant Program at SCCA.
+“We can do transplants for just about everybody, and we have several ways of getting there,” said Paul J. Martin, MD, a medical oncologist who specializes is treating patients with bone marrow transplantation at SCCA.

 Transplants with Matched Unrelated Donors